Status: 26 October 2020

 FAQ SNSF: Research delay because of the Corona-Virus

-What measures are in place for third-party funded projects?
+What measures are in place for third-party funded projects which could not be carried out as planned due to the pandemic?

 In the current situation, the SNSF provides flexible solutions for grant holders and applicants.
 Information on the current measures can be found on the “Coronavirus: SNSF update” website, which is updated regularly: